JingMatrix/ChromeXt/README.md

 The content cosmetic blocker is embedded into ChromeXt with the help of eruda.
 Open the `Eruda console` from the page menu.
-In the `Elemnets` panel, one can use the `pointer` icon to select elements on the page.
+In the `Elements` panel, one can use the `pointer` icon to select elements on the page.
 Once you click the `delete` icon for a selected element, a corresponding filter will be saved to the `Resources` panel.
 These filters are saved in Chrome even after clearing the site's data.